ayastreb/bandwidth-hero/README.md

 ->...
 ```

-Webpack will produce compiled extension code and assets into `./dist/` directory.
+Webpack will produce compiled extension code and assets into `dist` directory.

 You can zip this directory and load it into the browser as local extension.

 ```